y-lapeyre/Shamrock/doc/mkdocs/docs/usermanual/usage.md

  Hopefully it was quick :')
 ```

-Which mean that the executable did run, and the self check worked, but you didn't asked anything to shamrock.
+Which mean that the executable did run, and the self check worked, but you didn't ask anything to shamrock.

 ## Running in Ipython mode